 Tests for glandular fever

-The tests may not be reliable in the early stages of the illness.
+Your tests may not pick up the virus if you are in the very early stage of the illness.

-Immediate action required: Call 999 or go to your emergency department (ED) if you have:
+Emergency action required: Call 999 or 112 or go to your emergency department (ED) if you have:

 - difficulty swallowing